-492. Estimates vary, but from the beginning of the Second Intifada until March 2002, Iraq transferred approximately \$12 million U.S. dollars to the families of terrorists in the Palestinian Territories.
-Within a year, that estimate rose to more than \$20 million U.S. dollars; according to the ALF, Saddam ultimately paid more than \$35 million U.S. dollars to families of Palestinians killed or wounded during the Second Intifada.
+Territories.
+Within a year, that estimate rose to more than \$20 million dollars; according to the ALF, Saddam ultimately paid more than \$35 million to families of Palestinians killed or wounded during the Intifada.

-493. While Defendant PALESTINE INVESTMENT BANK also processed payments on behalf of the ALF to the families of those who died by means other than suicide attack (see below), the wounded, and those whose houses were destroyed as a deterrent by Israel, the most prominent recipients of the bank's U.S. dollar-denominated payments were the families of suicide terrorists.
+485. While PALESTINE INVESTMENT BANK also processed payments on behalf of ALF to the families of those who died by means other than suicide attack (see below), the wounded,6 and those whose houses were destroyed as a deterrent by Israel, the most prominent recipients of the bank's U.S. dollar-denominated payments were the families of suicide terrorists.